William T. Gibbs - Managing Editor

 expertise and tips in "Detecting Counterfeits" in the

-regular pages of Coin World and also guides collectors in learning to
+regular pages of Coin World and also guides collectors in

-published in the Coin Values section of Coin World Monthly.
+column published in the Coin Values section of Coin World Monthly.

 Michael Findlay, professional numismatist and Canadian coin